flitbit/diff/Readme.md

 ```

 ## API Documentation
-A standard import of `var diff = require('diff')` is assumed in all of the code examples.
+A standard import of `var diff = require('deep-diff')` is assumed in all of the code examples.
 The import results in an object having the following public properties:

 * `diff`           - a function that calculates the differences between two objects.
 * `observableDiff` - a function that calculates the differences between two objects and reports each to an observer function.